 Masahiro Yoshitake – 6 Michelin Stars

 Yet another Japanese chef on the list, Masahiro Yoshitake has managed to rack up six Michelin stars with just two restaurants.
-Dreaming of becoming a chef from a young age, he took his father’s advice to become a sushi chef, working at sushi restaurants from his high school years until he was transferred to New York.
-Interested in promoting Japanese cuisine beyond California rolls, he returned to Tokyo to open Sushi Yoshitake, an intimate seven-seater sushi bar which Yoshitake runs with a team of four, his wife managing front of house.
+Interested in promoting Japanese cuisine beyond California rolls, his Tokyo restaurant Sushi Yoshitake is an intimate seven-seater sushi bar which he runs with a team of four, his wife managing front of house.

-The highly acclaimed restaurant in Ginza was awarded three Michelin-stars in 2012, the year of its induction into the Michelin Guide, and is currently the only Michelin 3 star omakase in Tokyo.
+His highly acclaimed restaurant was awarded three Michelin-stars in 2012 and is currently the only Michelin 3 star omakase in Tokyo.
 Omakase is a Japanese phrase that means “I’ll leave it up to you”, a common practice in Japan which allows the chef to showcase seasonal ingredients through a series of inventive dishes and special sushi.
-Taking photographs while dining isn’t permitted, allowing diners to experience complete and utter dedication from Yoshitake and his team as they work behind the pale blond hinoki wood sushi counter.
+Taking photographs while dining isn’t permitted, allowing diners to experience the complete dedication from Yoshitake and his team.
 Since then Yoshitake has expanded to Hong Kong, opening Sushi Shikon in Landmark Mandarin Oriental which has been awarded three Michelin stars each year since 2014.

 Special Mention: Joël Robuchon – 31 Michelin stars

-Want a taste of sublime cuisine made by a Michelin star chef?
+Want a taste of cuisine from a fmaous Michelin star chef?
 Discover our unique selection of Michelin star foodie experiences.

 - 2 Pierre Gagnaire – 14 Michelin Stars